absmach/supermq-docs/docs/kubernetes.md

 ## Prerequisites

-- Kubernetes
+- Kubernetes: This is the platform where you'll run your applications
-- kubectl
+- kubectl: A command-line tool for interacting with your Kubernetes cluster
-- Helm v3
+- Helm v3: A package manager for Kubernetes that helps you install and manage applications
-- Stable Helm repository
+- Stable Helm repository: A collection of Helm charts you can use, which you can add to your Helm setup
-- Nginx Ingress Controller
+- Nginx Ingress Controller: A component that manages external access to your services in Kubernetes

 ### Kubernetes